 bp’s shipping fleet features some of the most advanced tankers anywhere in the industry: bp vessels have the latest, most fuel-efficient hull forms, engines, cargo management technology and operational systems.

-For example, bp has made upgrades to its fleet of LNG carriers that enable them to use approximately 25% less fuel and emit less nitrogen oxides.
-The gas combustion system in our LNG tankers minimizes the risk of methane emissions into the atmosphere, and the liquefaction plants on those tankers can turn evaporated natural gas back into LNG and pump it to the cargo tanks.
+bp has made upgrades to its fleet of LNG carriers that may reduce fuel consumption by ~25% compared to earlier single skeg designs of similar capacity and emit less nitrogen oxides.
+The gas combustion system in our LNG tankers minimizes the risk of methane emissions into the atmosphere, and the full re-liquefaction system has the ability to convert 100% of the evaporated natural gas back into LNG and pump it to the cargo tanks.
+Each vessel is also equipped with an exhaust gas recirculation system that reduces nitrogen oxide emissions.

 To continue delivering sustainable emissions reductions, we have successfully trialed the use of low carbon fuels in certain bp vessels, and we are planning to install additional energy-saving technologies in the near future.